dovetail-genomics/chicago/README.md

 ```
 (This strategy downloads the repository multiple times.
 To avoid this, you can manually install the packages from the source directories using ``R CMD INSTALL`` or ``install.packages()``.)

-If you encounter any problems, please email the developers.
+If you encounter any problems, please [post an issue](https://bitbucket.org/chicagoTeam/chicago/issues) or email the developers.
 In the email, include output from the R command ``sessionInfo()``, along with any error messages encountered.

 *Contact information*